yvelikova/axway-open-docs/content/en/docs/apigtw_install/installation_unattended.md

 "linkTitle": "Unattended installation",
 "weight":"6",
 "date": "2019-10-02",
-"description": "Run the API Gateway installer in unattended mode on Linux and Windows."
+"description": "Run the API Gateway installer or the developer tools installer in unattended mode."
 }

-This page explains how to run the API Gateway installer in unattended mode on Linux and Windows.
+This section explains how to run the API Gateway installer in unattended mode on Linux and the developer tools installer in unattended mode on Windows.
 It also describes each of the available command options.

 {{< alert title="Note" color="primary" >}}Windows is supported only for a limited set of developer tools, see [Install developer tools on Windows](/docs/apigtw_install/install_dev_tools/).
 API Gateway and API Manager do not support Windows.{{< /alert >}}